AlgebraicJulia/Decapodes.jl/docs/src/brussel/brussel.md

 ## The Model

-We establish the model for the Brusselator, with the two reactants `U` and `V`, modelled as residing on the vertices of the mesh.
+We establish the model for the Brusselator, with the two reactants `U` and `V`, modeled as residing on the vertices of the mesh.
 The equations encode a reaction that occurs independently at each point coupled with a diffusion term as well as a source term `F` in the case of `U`.
 Here `α` denotes the rate of diffusion for both reactants.
 ```@example DEC
 BrusselatorDynamics = @decapode begin
   (U, V)::Form0